lmorg/mxtty/README.md

   worthwhile discussion to have.

-- **Porting escape codes to other applications**: Currently [Murex](https://github.com/lmorg/murex) is the pioneer for supporting `mxtty`-specific ANSI escape codes.
+- **Porting escape codes to other applications**: Currently [Murex](https://github.com/lmorg/murex) is the pioneer for supporting Ttyphoon-specific ANSI escape codes.
 However it would be good to see some of these extensions expanded out further.
 Maybe even to a point where this terminal emulator isn't required any more than a place to beta test future proposed escape sequences.